Lewis Leathers: D. Lewis

 Originally a family business called D. Lewis, started in 1892 as a gentlemen's outfitter or "wardrobe company", At that time, the company produced gents suiting and raincoats in the east end of London.
 D. Lewis became a Limited company in 1929 under the stewardship of brothers Nathan Jones, David and Lewis Isaacs on Great Portland Street in London's West End, they also had Birmingham, Sheffield and Liverpool which traded under the name of N Jones.
-It was during the 1910s that the company started making and retailing specialist clothing for what was then considered the "gentlemen's" auto sports of aviation and motoring producing their wares in Watford.
+It was during the 1910s that the company started making and retailing specialist clothing for what was then considered the "gentlemen's" sports of aviation and motoring producing their wares in Watford.

 At the time, Great Portland Street was known as "Motor Row", the primary location for purchasing automobiles and related accessories in the early years of the 20th century.
 It had no less than 33 showrooms located along it, including companies such as: Benz Motor, Jaguar, Austin, Morgan Motor and the Indian Motorcycle Company., as well as being the center of the clothing trade.